uga-libraries/web-archive-it-api/documentation/Workflow_Preservation_Download.md

 ## Overview

 The UGA Libraries downloads all WARCs saved in a quarter (3-month period), along with a subset of the metadata reports.
+Downloads are the first of February, May, August, and November for the 3 months prior.
-The downloaded content is saved to the Libraries’ digital preservation system.
+The downloaded content is saved to the Libraries’ digital preservation system (ARCHive).

 ## Responsibility